Merging electronic and shoe–leather reporting

 7: Original surveys

 Buy a cheap clipboard and write down 10 questions on a burning local issue.
 Then go out to shopping areas, railway stations etc and invite people to take part.
-Try to interview 100 people.
+Try to interview 50 people.
+If you can stretch it to 100 all the better.
 Read it all back and think through what the survey is telling you.
 Think about who you should talk to next to turn your research into a story.
 Make sure you ask those you question whether you can quote them.
 Some will want to remain anonymous; that's fine as long as the quote is real and you can stand by it.

 Don't be afraid to carry out your own survey on a local issue